-Staying away from the charts and letting the trade breathe is something we often forget about as traders.
-We should all trade a trading strategy that fits our personality, we must feel comfortable with the rules and the time we spent to make it work.
-We must prioritize our needs; we must find our why?
-Why do you want to become a trader?
-To make money alone?
-That’s not enough of a reason, everyone wants money and a good job.
-There must be something else, you must listen to yourself and learn the reasons why you want to become a trader in the first place and then choose the strategy that fits your personality and gives you enough time to achieve moments of happiness by sharing quality time with your beloved ones.
-Time to give and receive love, that’s all there is my friends.
+That’s not enough of a reason.
+Everyone wants money and a good job.
+There must be something else.
+You must listen to yourself and learn why you want to become a trader first, then choose the strategy that fits your personality and gives you enough time to achieve moments of happiness by sharing quality time with your beloved ones.
+Time to give and receive love.
+That’s all there is, my friends.